-• Views of the heart, lungs and IVC (triple scan) should take priority if time constraints arise chamber)
+Views of the heart, lungs and IVC (triple scan) should take priority if time constraints arise

-- 1. Save image and record incident number in software

-- 2. Save image of:

-- Bilateral lungs

-- One adequate cardiac view

-- RUQ (renal-hepatic interface and liver tip)

-- One view of aorta

-- One view of IVC

-- 3. Expose, and prepare ultrasound sites, using the HI-MAP method evaluate for the following:

-- CARDIAC (Heart) (pick best two views: subxiphoid/parasternal, long/short/apical 4

-- Heart failure

-- Massive PE

-- Tamponade
+- 5. Save image and record incident number in software - 6.
+Save image of: - o Bilateral lungs - One adequate cardiac view - RUQ (renal-hepatic interface and liver tip) - One view of aorta - One view of IVC - 7.
+Expose, and prepare ultrasound sites, using the HI-MAP method to evaluate for the following: - CARDIAC (pick best two views: subxiphoid/parasternal, long/short/apical 4 chamber) - Heart failure - Assess for signs of decreased contractility or mitral valve excursion - Massive PE - Assess for signs of RV strain (D-sign or engorged RV) - Tamponade - Assess for signs of pericardial effusion or hemopericardium - Beware of mimics: fat pads and pleural effusions